schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 </html>
 ```

-Should you not want your entire document to be localizable through translation tools, you can specify the [`translate` property](https://html.spec.whatwg.org/#attr-translate), setting its value to `no` :
+Should you not want your document to be localizable through translation tools, you can specify the [`translate` property](https://html.spec.whatwg.org/#attr-translate), setting its value to `no` :

 ```html
 <html lang="en" translate="no">